PeterHuberSg/StorageLib/README.md

 This library contains high performance *Readers* and *Writers* for CSV ('comma' separated values) files and a code generator for the object related data model in RAM, using .Net 5.

-# Code Usage
+# Using StorageLib
 *StorageLib* comes with a code generator.
-It reads the definition of data classes from a *source directory* and writes new versions of the data classes with the abilities to write to and to read from CSV files into the *target directory*, together with a *data context* class, which gives access to all stored data.
+It reads the definition of data classes (=*Data Model*) from a *source directory* and writes new versions of the data classes with the abilities to write to and to read from CSV files into the *target directory*, together with a *data context* class, which gives access to all stored data.

 ![](Generator.jpg)

+## Structure of StorageLib Solution

+The *StorageLib* solution has 4 parts:

+### Storage Libraries
+*StorageLib* consists of 2 .dll, which need to get added to the user's application:

+**StorageClassGenerator:** is used to translate the *Data Model* into data classes and a *Data Context*.
+**StorageLib:** contains the run time code which provides the data storage functionality.

+### Storage Libraries Tests
+The *StorageLib* testing consist of 3 projects:

+**TestDataModel:** defines the data used for testing
+**TestDataContext:** contains the test data classes produced by *StorageClassGenerator*
+**StorageTest:**  contains the actual tests

+### Simple Example Projects for first time user
+The projects with 'Simple' in its name show a new user how to create his own *Data Model* and application cosuming the data.

+**SimpleDataModel:** A very simple *Data Model* explaining how to get started **SimpleDataContext:** Contains the data classes created based on *SimpleDataModel* **SimpleDataConsole:** Console application using SimpleDataContext, showing how to create, update and delete data.

+### Samples for all Data Model functionality
+The projects with 'Sample' in its name provides an sample code for every *Data Model* functionality supported by *StorageLib*.

+**SampleDataModel:** Contains one class for each *Data Model* feature
+**SampleDataContext:** Contains the data classes created based on *SampleDataModel*
+**SampleDataConsole:** Console application using SampleDataContext, not really used

 # Further Documentation
 * [Setup.md](Setup.md) describes how to install a local copy of *StorageLib* on your PC and how to setup VS for your own application using *StorageLib*.
 * [Design.md](Design.md) gives a high level introduction into the data design principals of *StorageLib* .
-* [DataModel.md](DataModel.md) explains how to write your Data Model code, which defines the classes *StorageLib* will create for you.
+* [DataModel.md](DataModel.md) explains how to write your Data Model code, which defines the classes *StorageClassGenerator* will create for you.

 # Project Status